shin-aung/CMS_Practical-_6/README.md

 **Project Overview:**

-EDUPIXEL ACADEMY is an online university offering high-quality, affordable education in five key areas: Design, Programming, Marketing, Accounting, and Business.
+James Cook University is an university offering high-quality, affordable education in five key areas: Design, Programming, Marketing, Accounting, Business and others.
 We aim to provide accessible and flexible learning opportunities for students worldwide through a user-friendly and engaging WordPress website.

 **Timeline:**